erizov/Professor/semester_4/lecture_14_security_patterns/jwt/README.md

 4. Implement Jwt from scratch using only the function signature
 5. Modify Jwt to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Jwt for a specific use case (e.g., nearly sorted data)
+7. Optimize Jwt for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Jwt
 9. Compare Jwt performance with alternative algorithms on large datasets